Helping local retail economies thrive

 Final Screens

-The prototype prioritized simplicity of interaction and a minimalist aesthetic that would translate easily across devices, making the platform suitable for all types of customers, regardless of age and comfort with technology.
+The prototype prioritized simplicity of interaction and a minimalist aesthetic that would translate easily across devices, making the platform suitable for all types of customers.